-"Nu'n Ujol Chaahk was defeated by B'ajlaj Chan K'awiil."
+"Nu'n Ujol Chahk was defeated by Bajlaj Chan K'awiil."

-CONCISE CLASSIC MAYA- ENGLISH DICTIONARY
+CONCISE CLASSIC MAYA - ENGLISH DICTIONARY

-hieroglyph : transcription : transliteration : translation : alternative spellings : a/AJ a aj (1) phonetic sign (2) neutral or male prefix AHIN ahiin (1) caiman (n) (2) lizard (n) AHIN-na, a-hi ${ m AJAW}^{60}$ ajaw ajaaw?
-(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW-le ajawle[l] (1) lordship (n) (2) kingship (n) (3) kingdom (n) AJAW-le-le, AJAW- le
+hieroglyph : transcription : transliteration : translation : alternative spellings : G a/AJ a aj (1) phonetic sign (2) neutral or male prefix AHIN ahiin (1) caiman (n) (2) lizard (n) AHIN-na, a-hi $\mathbf{AJAW}^{74}$ ajaw ajaaw?
+(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW ajaw ajaaw?
+(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW ajaw ajaaw?
+(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa

-&lt;sup>54 A given sign represented in this column is only one possible version of different spellings to be found in the Maya hieroglyphic corpus.
-For example the word for "lord" or ajaw can be rendered in the following ways: AJAW, a-AJAW, a-AJAW-wa, a-AJAW-wa, and a-ja-wa.
-Use of different graphic forms, furthermore yields dozens of possible combinations, each representing distinct collocations (see alternative spellings in the rightmost column and see also chapter 5.4.
+&lt;sup>68 A given sign represented in this column is only one possible version of different spellings to be found in the Maya hieroglyphic corpus.
+For example the word for "lord" or ajaw can be rendered in the following ways: AJAW, a-AJAW, AJAW-wa, a-AJAW-wa, and a-ja-wa.
+Use of different graphic forms, furthermore yields dozens of possible combinations, each representing distinct collocations (see alternative spellings in the rightmost column and see also chapter 7.
 Logograms]).
 The arrangement of this dictionary is based on alphabetical order of transliterations.
-When a particular hieroglyph is usually or always preceded with a possessive pronoun u-/y-, it is placed in parentheses: e.g. (y-)uk'ib'.
+When a particular hieroglyph is usually or always preceded with a possessive pronoun u-/y-, it is placed in parentheses: e.g. (y-)uk'ib.
 The alphabetical order thus follows the stem of the word rather than the most common (inflected or derived) appearance in the corpus.

-&lt;sup>55 This is a broad transcription that excludes analyzed/interpreted sounds (vowel length, glottal stops, and /h/'s [preconsonantal velar fricatives]) that are not inbuilt/inherent parts of hieroglyphs but were, conversely, indicated by harmony rules, grammatical inflection, and in the case of underspellings, provided by the native reader [see page 57 onwards]).
+&lt;sup>69 This is a broad transcription that excludes analyzed/interpreted sounds (vowel length, glottal stops, and /h/'s [preconsonantal velar fricatives]) that are not inbuilt/inherent parts of hieroglyphs but were, conversely, indicated by harmony rules, grammatical inflection, and in the case of underspellings, provided by the native reader [see page 54 onwards]).

-&lt;sup>56 This is a narrow transliteration including reconstructed sounds (marked by [square brackets]) based either on historical, internal, or paleographic evidence.
+This is a narrow transliteration including reconstructed sounds (marked by [square brackets]) based either on historical, internal, or paleographic evidence.

-&lt;sup>57 This is really a gloss rather than translation (a gloss is a short general translation of a word or morpheme which does not take into account the context in which it occurs).
+This is really a gloss rather than translation (a gloss is a short general translation of a word or morpheme which does not take into account the context in which it occurs).
 Nonetheless, when several well-attested meanings exist, these are sorted (in the order of numerical ascendancy) from the most literal to the most figurative.
 The latter do (to a certain degree) take into consideration the various meaning that the contexts of wordscan potentially imbue them with.
 Abbreviations of grammatical category follow the expression in (parentheses): adj: adjective, adv: adverb, cn: composite noun, cop: copula, dem: demonstrative pronoun, ip: independent pronoun, iv: intransitive verb, ivd: intransitive verb (derived), n: noun, ncl: numeral classifier, num: numeral, part: particle, poss: possessive prefix, prep: preposition, prpo: pronominal (absolutive) postfix, prpr: pronominal (ergative) prefix, pv: positional verb, sp: stative participles, top: toponym, tv: transitive verb, tvd: transitive verb (derived).